frenchfrog42/frenchfrog42.github.io/index.md

 ```

 Which then compiles to `OP_OVER OP_OVER OP_EQUAL OP_TOALTSTACK OP_NIP OP_DROP OP_FROMALTSTACK`.
 Not very efficient I know.
 At least it works :/

+You got the idea, if you have a repetitive pattern in your code, it's very easy to get rid of it.

 # Try Baguette here